This post will be a little more serious than usual.

 I came from a broken family, and I grew up being surrounded by kids who came from broken families.
 It’s not that I assume where it always goes, I fucking KNOW where it goes.
 Every.
 Single.
 Time.
 That’s why I take this subject so damn seriously.
 My ex-wife doesn’t understand this subject like I do.
 I would think she’d understand it a tiny bit better than she does, considering she came from a broken family as well, but no, she learned nothing.

 If my ex-wife was a real woman, and not mentally stuck as a little girl, and she chose to undo the damage she unnecessarily is causing, I would forgive her without a problem.
 I’ll say it again: I would forgive without a problem.
 Because at least I would know this shit isn’t going to cause permanent emotional damage to our daughter anymore.
 If my ex-wife grew up and undid what she’s done, I would remember all my own mistakes and I’d know damn well how NOT to repeat my mistakes again.
 But I know that will never happen, because she’s got herself a boy (emphasis on the word ‘boy’) who tells her everything she wants to hear.
 She’ll never be a real woman, or a real mother, because no one in her life truly challenges her to do better.
 She’ll always need to be babied, and she’ll always have people to baby her.
 A child raising a child.

 She hides behind the words “I can’t” when the truth is that she just doesn’t want to.
 Period.

-Jonathan, myself, my siblings, my foster siblings growing up, and my ex-wife herself……..
+My adoptive brother, myself, my siblings, my foster siblings growing up, and my ex-wife herself……..
 I have so many examples to show me exactly where this path of damage leads.
 Too many examples.